menu 1

 Hot Products You May Not Know About:

-One of the best kept secrets is how those guys manage to shoot 6 inch groups at 1,000.
+X-ray Your Bullets?
+One of the best kept secrets is how those guys manage to shoot under 6 inch groups at 1,000.
 A product invented by Vern Juenke doesn't actually x-ray your bullets but it seems to.
-The Internal Concentricity Comparator (I.C.C.) uses sonic pulses to look "inside" bullets for concentricity problems caused by voids and jacket irregularities.
-One past International Heavy Rifle Champion says it is the secret to shooting 6 inch groups at 1000 yards.
-If you do everything else correctly, and still get an occasional flyer, it may be your bullets.
-Weighing bullets can not tell you if an entire box was made from jackets with walls that are thin on one side.
-But, if the lead core is not centered they can fly as bad as the worst out-of-round projectile.
-Top competitors with one of Vern's machine often use only 40% of the best hand swaged bullets for serious work.
-You may find only 10% of the less expensive or production bullets you have been using measure to "Golden BeeBee" standards, with as many as 1/4 or more actually "junk".
+The Internal Concentricity Comparator (I.C.C.) detects concentricity problems caused by jacket irregularities.
+One past International Heavy Rifle Champion says it is the secret to shooting under 6 inch groups at 1000 yards.
+If you do everything else correctly, and still can't tighten your on target groups, it may be your bullets.
+Weighing bullets can not tell you if a box was made with jackets that are thin on one side and thick on the opposite side.
+Once a bullet leaves the barrel it will always stabilize on the center of mass.
+If bullet jacket thickness varies within a box, the bullets will stabilize at a different distance from the muzzle and "wobble" to a different point of impact.